Skip to content

 Second Factor Server⚓︎

-The Second Factor Server verifies the user’s second factor (PIN or biometric).
-Upon successful verification, the Second Factor Server attests to the second factor being verified at that time.
-This attestation can then be used by the nextAuth-enabled app to prove to a nextAuth Server that is its second factor was successfully verified.
+The Second Factor Server verifies the user’s second factor (PIN or biometrics).
+Upon successful verification, the Second Factor Server attests to the second factor as having been verified at that time.
+This attestation can then be used by the nextAuth-enabled app to prove to a nextAuth Server that its second factor has been successfully verified.

 Message Center⚓︎